-If you are in an RV with either a nearby tow vehicle engine or the generator running there is a potential for exhaust fumes to filter back into the RV.
+If you are in an RV with either a nearby tow vehicle engine or generator running there is a potential for exhaust fumes to filter back into the RV.

-The best protection against carbon monoxide entry into the RV is a properly maintained ventilation system and an active carbon monoxide detector.
-To allow for proper operation of the ventilation system, keep the ventilation inlet grill(s) clear of snow, leaves or other obstructions.
+The best protection against Carbon Monoxide entry into the RV is a properly maintained ventilation system and an active Carbon Monoxide (CO) Detector/Alarm.

+To allow for proper operation of the ventilation system, keep the ventilation inlet grills clear of snow, leaves or other obstructions.